wp-plugins/aryo-activity-log/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Allows to easily control the display of widgets (Visible/Hidden) by the specific device: Desktop, Tablet, Phone (Mobile).
+Allows to easily control the display of widgets (Visible/Hidden) by the specific device: Desktop, Tablet, Mobile.
-This is especially useful for responsive websites.

 == Description ==